-If you’re in the process of changing jobs or retiring, you probably have the opportunity to take advantage of a 401(k) rollover (the process of moving your money to a new retirement account).
-And depending upon what camp you’re in, you will have slightly different options.
+If you’re in the process of changing jobs or retiring, you probably have the opportunity to take advantage of 401(k) rollover options.
+Rolling over a 401(k) is the process of moving your money to a new retirement account.
 This post explains when a rollover makes sense and how to do it in a way that maximizes your nest egg.

 Americans spend an average of 4.2 years at each job, so chances are you’ll have to figure out what to do with an old employer-sponsored retirement account a few times in your career.
 When you do, there are four primary ways to handle your 401(k) balance: